-A vehicle shall not be driven at a speed exceeding that which will enable its driver to bring it to a halt within a distance the driver can see to be clear.
+A vehicle must not be driven at a speed exceeding that which will enable its driver to bring it to a halt within a distance the driver can see to be clear.

 This section describes the rules for keeping pace in traffic and the speed limits that apply on different types of road and to different vehicles.

 As a driver, you must always be aware of your speed and judge the appropriate speed for your vehicle, taking into account: